Framework-Specific Routing Patterns (Next.js, Remix, SvelteKit)

 }

-When detailing rewrite execution boundaries and cache invalidation strategies, reference Implementing Request Rewrites Without Server Overhead to align framework adapters with provider-specific routing matrices.
+For rewrite execution boundaries and cache invalidation strategies, see Implementing Request Rewrites Without Server Overhead.

 Deterministic Fallback Routing for Edge Deployments